 Bronze bushings come in a few basic types.
 Let me chat about the more rare variety first.
 This would be a high alloy and high strength part for relatively heavy loading, and hopefully long life.
 The most obvious application of this in the MG would be for upgraded valve guides in the engine cylinder head to replace the original iron valve guides.
-The material here would be either silicone-bronze (slightly cheaper) or manganese-bronze (somewhat more robust).
+The material here would be either silicon-bronze (slightly cheaper) or manganese-bronze (somewhat more robust).
 The Mn-Bz alloy is primarily copper-zinc with only a small amount of manganese in the alloy.
 The Si-Bz alloy may be considered the poorer cousin used for similar function.
 The important point here is that this alloy is moderately hard and very tough (both metallurgical terms).
 It is also "self lubricating" when running against a smooth steel surface, so these bushings may need little or no oil to provide low friction and to survive with very little wear.
 Bronze in general also has a higher rate of thermal expansion than steel or iron, so as a side note, the bronze valve guides need a little more working clearance that iron guides, which is covered in more detail under Engine Tech.

 The more common type of bronze bushing is a softer material.
 Type 66 bronze is a soft and inexpensive alloy, primarily copper-tin-lead with a small amount of zinc.
 This is commonly used as a thin layer of bronze with a steel backing shell, as in engine bearings and kingpin bushings (MGB), and the sliding tail bearing in the MGA 1500 gearbox.
 Type 660 bronze is also soft, but has a few more minor alloying elements for slightly higher strength and substantially higher toughness.
 This type can be deformed more without breaking.
 It is commonly used in solid cast bearing parts such as thrust washers and the bushings on the mainshaft in the gearbox carrying rotating gears (2nd and 3rd gears in the MG, and also the reverse idler gear).
 I have used this material successfully to replace the original tail bushing in the MGA 1500 gearbox.
 All of these applications using solid cast bronze bushings will normally require oil lubrication for running at speed.